-Colonialism, the “practice of acquiring full or partial political control over another country, occupying it with settlers, and exploiting it economically” was indeed a violation of other people’s rights, becoming an authority over them and virtually all they own.
-Their territories, their rich natural resources, their languages, their politics and economies, religious beliefs, and people.
+Colonialism, the “practice of acquiring full or partial political control over another country, occupying it with settlers, and exploiting it economically” was indeed a violation of other people’s rights, becoming an authority over them and virtually all they own; their territories, their rich natural resources, their languages, their politics and economies, religious beliefs, and people.

-Other Europeans had their territories in most of Africa, much of Asia, Australia, and the Americas with most of them sending settlers (Colonial settlers) from their own countries to populate their new-found territories.
+Other Europeans had their territories in most of Africa, much of Asia, Australia, and the Americas, with most of them sending settlers, who were also referred to as the Colonials, from their own countries to populate their new-found territories.

 British Colonies in Africa